A toolbox and library of ETL, data quality, and data analysis tools

 - This is the most mature - and also used by the other utilities so that you generally do not need to enter file structure info.

-- Used to extract a subset of columns and rows out of an input file.
+- Used to extract a subset of columns and/or rows out of an input file.

 - CSV-aware sort utility that handles data that breaks unix sorts.

-- Validates csv files by confirming that all records have the right number of fields, and by apply a json schema full of requirements to each record.
+- Validates csv files by confirming that all records have the right number of fields, and by applying a json schema to each record.

 - Shows one record from a file at a time - formatted based on metadata.